HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 - `wrap-durability` - The durability the item should have after being wrapped.
 - `range` - Settings to include or exclude certain items from being wrapped with this wrap.
 Check below for more details.
 - `sort` - The sort id for the [sort order](https://docs.hibiscusmc.com/hmcwraps/config/gui#sort-order).
 The lower the number the higher the priority.
 - `upside-down-preview` - If the preview should be upside down or not.
-Because of the default preview rotation, this is only useful for items that are not rotated by 180 degrees, for example helmets.
+Because of the default preview rotation, this is only useful for items that are not rotated by 180 degrees.
 This will only affect the `FlOATING` preview.
+- `apply-name-only-empty` - If the wrap name should only be applied if the original item name is the default one and not customized.
+If the item is then renamed while it is wrapped, the name will persist instead of the original one being reapplied.
 - All other changes only affect the item shown in the inventory

 All options specific to wraps: